nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 map in the `None` branch, we get an error that the `map` is still borrowed.

 This *particular* example is relatively easy to workaround.
-One can (frequently) move the code for `None` out from the `match` like so:
+In many cases, one can move the code for `None` out from the `match` like so:

 ```rust
 fn process_or_default1() {